 Anyway, the mech suit was called the… the… *sigh.* The “Proud Clod.”
 And believe me, the mistakes are going to get worse from here on out.
 The localization team must have hit their deadline.
 The Japanese name is actually a transliteration of the English words “Proud Clad,” which should have been localized into something like “Proud Armour,” but even “Proud Clad” is better than “Proud Clod!”
 I was later happy to learn that “Proud Clad” was re-used properly in a later FF game, though I avoided finding out which to preserve the surprise.
 In any event, the Clod was made up of two parts: the main body and the Jamar Armour (*sigghhhhhh*… that should be “Jammer Armor”), which was used to cast Reflect on the party so that we couldn’t take advantage of our own defensive and curative spells.
 We were able to sneak a few spells past its defences thanks to the particulars of FFVII’s version of Reflect, since Reflect expires after four uses, so all we needed was good timing.
 After destroying the Jamar, we engaged in a long, long, very boring fight against the Proud Clod’s absurd defence stat, and its eventual transition to a charge attack…

 Ugh, whatever, I’m so bored by this tedious fight, and these cartoonish villains, and I’m So.
 Bored.
 Of course, that’s not really surprising, is it?
 It’s the old, familiar Final Dungeon Tedium that sets in at the end of every game we’ve played in the Marathon so far.
 It’s just a little early for FFVII!
 If we had split up the game over a longer period of time, I probably wouldn’t be so sour, but that’s not an option given that Kyle and I only get to see each other so often.
-But with most Marathon games, Final Dungeon Tedium hits both of us around the same time.
+But something was different this time: with most Marathon games, Final Dungeon Tedium hits both of us around the same time.
 Not this time!
 This time it was just me.
 Kyle was actually raring to go all the way to the end of the game, even hoping to even give the superbosses a shot (if only to be humiliated).
 Thankfully, we brought our play session to an end not long from now, and that helped me pull together enough interest to chase down a few narrative sidequests at the start of our next play session.
 Unfortunately, the old boredom returned not long after that and I was eager to see the end of the game as soon as possible, so I told Kyle how I was feeling and we streamlined our efforts to reach the end of the game.
 There’s a reason beyond coincidence that FFVII is one of the few games we cleared relatively early in a play session rather than late.

 The Proud Clod exploded after the fight, and by all signs it took Scarlet and Heidegger with them.
 Good riddance.
 Cloud and the others didn’t even care to have a wrap-up text after the battle, though that had been the case with the Turks as well so it seems like the developers were trying to convey a sense of rush.
 From here, it was a long climb up a number of stairs to confront Hojo atop some kind of maintenance scaffold.
-RickyC fights some interesting war machines here that Kyle and I missed (including a few goofy battles against giant tanks that somehow attacked RickyC on tiny emergency stairs), but Kyle spent almost every other random encounter in the area battling the legendary SOLDIERs 1st Class, who used Silence and Quadra-Cut to deal multiple hits and serious damage.
+RickyC fights some interesting war machines here that Kyle and I missed (including a few goofy battles against giant tanks that somehow attack RickyC on tiny emergency stairs), but Kyle spent almost every other random encounter in the area battling the legendary SOLDIERs 1st Class, who used Silence and Quadra-Cut to deal multiple hits and serious damage.
 Thanks for finally living up to your reputation, assholes.
 Zack says hi.

 In the final room, we came across Hojo working a big console in the open rain.
 Hojo explained that he was going to give Sephiroth all the city’s energy, calling Sephiroth his son.
 Hojo told us that he really was Sephiroth’s biological father, though Sephiroth doesn’t know it.
 Finally, Hojo announced that he had injected himself with Jenova’s cells, and a multi-staged battle began.